Axiom's End

-Axiom's End is a 2020 science fiction novel by American writer Lindsay Ellis.
+Axiom's End is a 2020 science fiction alternate history novel by American writer Lindsay Ellis.
 Set in 2007, the novel is about a U.S. government coverup of contact with extraterrestrial life.
 Axiom's End entered The New York Times Best Seller list at number 7.
 It is Ellis's debut novel.

 Plot

 In an alternate version of the United States in 2007, famous whistleblower Nils Ortega leverages his large online following to repeatedly attack the Bush administration, alleging a series of government cover-ups.
 The nature of Nils's work forced him to flee the country, abandoning his family.
 Nils's daughter, Cora Sabino, lives with her mother and her two younger siblings in Southern California, where her aunt Luciana, a former federal agent, also resides.
 Cora's family find themselves under constant supervision by agents of the U.S. government, including a CIA official named Sol Kaplan.

 Following a meteor strike nearby, Cora's family is abducted by government agents while Cora flees from an alien creature that broke into their house at night.
 The alien catches Cora, implanting a tracking and communication device into her, using her as a human puppet to launch an infiltration of the Googleplex for unknown reasons.
 This infiltration fails when a mysterious pulse of energy knocks out the alien.
 It is revealed that the alien came to Earth to figure out how another member of his species died while being held in captivity by the government.
 Cora and the alien strike a wary alliance, as Cora wants to reunite with her abducted family members while the alien needs a human interpreter.
 Cora names the alien Ampersand, after the government's leaked codename for the meteor.
 Cora contacts Luciana in an attempt to convey Ampersand to his fellow aliens, called "amygdalines," who are being held in the Cheyenne Mountain Complex.
 Ampersand bonds with Cora as she attempts to create translations between the amygdaline language and English.
 Ampersand reveals to Cora that the majority of amygdaline "Oligarchs" voted to commit planetary genocide against an alien race, against the wishes of Ampersand and a few other Oligarchs.
 It was determined that the dissenting Oligarchs, including Ampersand, were genetically defective, causing their flight to Earth with "the Genome," a mysterious package of genetic information.
 Ampersand notes that the amygdaline race will likely attempt genocide against humanity as well.